Johan Elf

-Per Johan Sven Elf, (born May 8, 1975) is a Swedish biophysicist.
+Per Johan Sven Elf (born May 8, 1975) is a Swedish biophysicist.
 He is professor of physical biology at Uppsala universitet and Wallenberg Scholar.

 Biography

-Johan Elf was born in 1975, in Molala, a small city in the Sweden.
+Johan Elf was born in 1975, in Motala, a small city in the Sweden.
 He studied at Uppsala University, where he obtained an MSc in Engineering in 2000 and a PhD in Biotechnology in 2004 on stochasticity in intracellular processes.
 His PhD supervisor was of Prof. Mans Ehrenberg.
 In 2005 he moved to Harvard University where he developed single molecule methods to study transcription factor kinetics in living cells under the supervision of Prof. Xiaoliang Sunney Xie.
 In 2008 he became senior lecturer in bioinformatics at Uppsala University and in 2013 he was appointed professor of physical biology.
 As of 2016 he is a member of the Chemistry class at the Royal Swedish Academy of Sciences.